karel-burda/timers/README.md

 # Build Process
 Library itself is just header-only, so no need for linking.

-In order to build the usage example (`main.cpp`) run the cmake in the top-level directory:
+In order to build the usage example (main.cpp(../blob/develop/example/src/main.cpp)) run the cmake in the top-level directory:

 `cmake .`